A. HOW WE ENSURE PRIVACY AND SECURITY DURING YOUR ONLINE SESSIONS

 B. INFORMATION WE COLLECT & HOW WE USE IT

-We may also collect personally identifiable information, such as your name, mailing address, email address or telephone number, when you voluntarily provide it to us through our Online Services.
-We may also ask for your social security number, tax identification number, account numbers, policy numbers or driver’s license number if you are completing an online form or application for our products, services and/or employment/association.
+We may also collect PI, such as your name, mailing address, email address or telephone number when you voluntarily provide it to us through our Online Services.
+If you are completing an online form or application for our products, services and/or employment/association, we may also ask for your social security number, tax identification number, account numbers, policy numbers or driver’s license number.

-We may use and disclose your personally identifiable information that is collected through our Online Services in accordance with applicable law and the First Command Privacy Notice, including but not limited to:
+We may use and disclose your PI that is collected through our Online Services in accordance with applicable law and the First Command Privacy Notice, including but not limited to:

 - Providing and managing the online products and services you have requested;